School of Filmmaking

 A. Computer and Software Requirements

-Each incoming freshman is required to purchase an Apple MacBook Pro with the latest operating system, Final Draft screenwriting software, and the Adobe Creative Cloud software package (complete version).
-Select the link below for more information about these requirements. http://www.uncsa.edu/filmmaking/computer-and-software-requirement.aspx
+Each incoming freshman is required to purchase an Apple MacBook Pro with the latest operating system and Final Draft screenwriting software.
+Students will also be using Adobe Creative Cloud, the license for which is provided by UNCSA at no additional cost.
+Select the link below for more information about these requirements. https://www.uncsa.edu/mysa/incoming-students/undergraduate/what-to-pack-for-undergraduate.aspx

 B. Tools and Equipment

 Students are also required to purchase several items in order to work on set safely and responsibly.
-A list of these tools (such as leather palm work gloves, a crescent wrench, Swiss army knife, etc.) will be mailed to all incoming freshmen by mid-summer.
-They are all available for purchase in the Winston-Salem area, but we recommend you buy these essential tools of the filmmaking trade in advance.
+A list of these tools (such as leather palm work gloves, a crescent wrench, Swiss army knife, etc.) is available at this link: https://www.uncsa.edu/mysa/incoming-students/undergraduate/what-to-pack-for-undergraduate.aspx.
+All of these items are available for purchase in the Winston-Salem area, but we recommend you buy these essential tools of the filmmaking trade in advance.